DARPA-ASKEM/terarium-docs/docs/simulation/calibrate-ensemble.md

     - Select or clear **Show distributions in charts**.

-#### Troubleshooting
+## Troubleshooting

-Some tips for troubleshooting calibrate ensemble.
+### Recommended run settings

+It's recommended you run calibrations using the *dopri5* **Solver method**.

+### Calibrate each model first

- - First, try calibrating each model to your dataset independently.
+Try calibrating each model to your dataset independently.

+### Relative certainty

- - Set the `Relative certainty` under `Model weights` to one for each model.
-If you would like to adjust this setting, proceed slowly and cautiously.
-If you would like to include a preference for one model over the other(s), start by increasing its `Relative certainty` to 2, then 3, and so on.
+Set the **Relative certainty** in the Model weights to *1* for each model.
+When using this setting, proceed slowly and cautiously.
+To include a preference for one model over the others, start by increasing its **Relative certainty** to *2*, then *3*, and so on.

+### Uncertainty and number of samples

- - Do your models contain uncertainty in parameter values?
-If not, only one sample is needed (the default number of samples is set to 100).
+If your models have no uncertainty in parameter values, only one sample is needed.
+Change **Number of samples** to *1* (the default is set to 100).

+### Simulation length and number of samples

- - If you plan to simulate your calibrated ensemble model for a long time and/or with a large number of samples (for example, `End time` or `Number of samples` > 100), we recommend setting these inputs to a lower value (like 10 or 20) and trying a test run to check for errors.
+If you plan to simulate your calibrated ensemble model for a long time or with a large number of samples (for example, **End time** or **Number of samples** > **100**), set them to a lower value (*10* or *20*) first and run a check for errors.

- - The PyCIEMSS error messages should be descriptive and offer some guidance as to how to proceed.
-However, the error messages from `Pyro` or `torchdiffeq` may be less clear.
-Some common errors you might encounter reference Cholesky factorization (with the message, "The factorization could not be completed because the input is not positive-definite"), and `AssertionError` is thrown with the message, "underflow in dt 0.0".
-Assuming you were able to calibrate each model independently, check that your candidate models and the dataset are on the same scale.
-You will likely encounter an error if one of your models assumes a population of 10 million, while another (or the dataset) has a population of 1,000, and similarly if one model (or the dataset) is normalized to a population of one while the others are not.
-Next, take a look at your initial conditions, make sure they are similar to each other and consistent with your dataset.
-These need not be an exact match, but you will likely encounter errors if they are too far off.
- - We recommend using the `dopri5` solver method.
+### Error messages

+`PyCIEMSS` error messages should offer guidance on how to proceed.
+Error messages from `Pyro` or `torchdiffeq` may be less clear.

+If you see a messages referencing Cholesky factorization (including `The factorization could not be completed because the input is not positive-definite`) or `AssertionError` with `underflow in dt 0.0`:

+1. If you successfully calibrated each model independently, check that the models and the dataset are on the same scale.
+Errors are likely if:
+    - One model assumes a population of 10 million, while another (or the dataset) has a population of 1,000.
+    - One model (or the dataset) is normalized to a population of one while the others are not.
+2. Make sure your initial conditions are similar to each other and consistent with your dataset.
+They don't need to be an exact match, but errors are likely if they are too far off.